 Rule 83.
-Rules by Courts of Record; Judge's Directives

-(a) Uniform Rules.
+Rules by Courts of Record; Judge's Directives. (a) Uniform Rules.

 (1) In General.
-A chancery court conference, acting by a majority of the judges of the conference and approval by the Supreme Court, may adopt and amend uniform rules governing its practice.
+The chancery court, with approval of the Supreme Court, may adopt and amend uniform rules governing its practice.
 A uniform rule must be consistent with--but not duplicate--Wyoming statutes and rules.
 A uniform rule takes effect on the date specified by the Supreme Court and remains in effect unless amended.
 Approved uniform rules shall be published in the Wyoming Chancery Court Rules volume.